danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 In my opinion may solve huge corner cases as the one exposed previously, still I think it will make arithmetic operations less error prune since we can eventually now run into *TypeErrors* for mixing numbers with big ints.
 If big int is not explicit enough to developers we can start to fall into messy errors, but maybe I'm over reacting here.

 <!--Further Adventures of the Event Loop - Erin Zimmer - JSConf EU 2018-->
-You most certainly have seen the Philip Roberts' talk on the event loop <a href="https://www.youtube.com/watch?v=8aGhZQkoFbQ&t=4s" target="_blank" title="Philip Roberts: What the heck is the event loop anyway? | JSConf EU">*What the heck is the event loop anyway? | JSConf EU*</a>.
+[<span id="d1t3">(3)</span>](#day-1) You most certainly have seen the Philip Roberts' talk on the event loop <a href="https://www.youtube.com/watch?v=8aGhZQkoFbQ&t=4s" target="_blank" title="Philip Roberts: What the heck is the event loop anyway? | JSConf EU">*What the heck is the event loop anyway? | JSConf EU*</a>.
 If not, please stop reading this and watch that, it's way more important and cool as well.
 In this next talk we dive into the event loop to learn that the event loop is a bit more complex that what you saw in Philip Roberts' talk.
 To start we can think of the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop" target="_blank" title="javascript mdn event loop">event loop</a> as the main function of the browser, something like:

 ```javascript
 while (queue.waitForMessage()) {